vyasgiridhar/metamon/README.md

 3) Starting points for training (or finetuning) your own imitation learning (IL) and RL policies.
 5) A standardized suite of teams and heuristic opponents for evaluation.

 Metamon is the codebase behind ["Human-Level Competitive Pokémon via Scalable Offline RL and Transformers"](https://arxiv.org/abs/2504.04395) (RLC, 2025).
 Please check out our [project website](https://metamon.tech) for an overview of our original results.
-After the release of our conference paper, metamon served as a starter kit (and winning baseline) for the [NeurIPS 2025 PokéAgent Challenge](https://pokeagent.github.io), which motivated significant improvements to our results and datasets.
-While always intended as an RL research tool, `metamon` has developed competitive Pokémon AI.
-As of December 2025, we [provide](#pretrained-models) **the best known machine learning Showdown bot in all five supported generations by a considerable margin**, and the best or second-best bot of any kind (behind [foul-play](https://github.com/pmariglia/foul-play)) depending on the ruleset considered.
+After the release of our conference paper, metamon served as a starter kit for the [NeurIPS 2025 PokéAgent Challenge](https://pokeagent.github.io), which motivated significant improvements to our results and datasets.

 <br>